joephinderink/SharePortation-Protocol--SPP-/jurisdiction/README.md

 ### 3. Access scoping

-Example: A SaaS company contracts with Miami-Dade County to provide MDS.
+Example: A SaaS company contracts with Amsterdam  County to provide  SPP.
 There are 34 cities within the county.
-Miami-Dade County needs to assign permissions to each city to control who writes policy, based on jurisdictions.
+Amsterdam  County needs to assign permissions to each city to control who writes policy, based on jurisdictions.
 A Jurisdictions object with a stable identifier can be used for access control.

 ### 4. Agencies need to grant application access

-Example: The City of Miami has different data visualization tools from the city of Coral Gables Those tools can be granted data access from the SaaS tool based on the jurisdiction's stable identifier.
+Example: The City of Amsterdam has different data visualization tools from the city of Coral Gables Those tools can be granted data access from the SaaS tool based on the jurisdiction's stable identifier.

 [Top](#table-of-contents)